 - diet pills, ADHD medications, or cold medicines that contain dextromethorphan, ephedrine, pseudoephedrine, or phenylephrine;

-- other MAO inhibitors such as isocarboxazid (Marplan), tranylcypromine (Parnate), phenelzine (Nardil), rasagiline (Azilect), or oral selegiline (Eldepryl).
+- other MAO inhibitors, such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Zelapar), or tranylcypromine (Parnate).

 After you stop using selegiline, you must wait at least 14 days before taking any of the medications listed above.
 You must wait at least 5 weeks after stopping fluoxetine (Prozac) before you can start using selegiline transdermal.